Minneapolis Institute of Art: History

-In 2015 the institute rebranded itself, dropping the final "s" from its name, to become the Minneapolis Institute of Art and encouraging the use of the nickname Mia instead of the acronym MIA.
+In 2015, the institute rebranded itself, dropping the final "s" from its name, to become the Minneapolis Institute of Art and encouraging the use of the nickname Mia instead of the acronym MIA.

 Kaywin Feldman became director and president of the institute in 2008.
 During her tenure, attendance doubled, digital access was emphasized, and social justice and equity programs were adopted.
 In December 2018, she was named to be the next director of the National Gallery of Art took that office in March 2019.

 In October 2019, Katherine Luber, formerly of the San Antonio Museum of Art, was named as the new director and president of Mia.

+In January 2024, Robert Cozzolino, a curator who had garnered praise for spotlighting underrepresented artists, was fired.
+This decision prompted accusations from former and current employees that the museum had become "a toxic environment for people of color" and their allies under Luber's leadership.
+Over 560 members of the city's art community and the broader art world, including David Lynch and Dyani White Hawk, signed an open letter of support in response to Cozzolino's firing.

 Collection

-The museum features an encyclopedic collection of approximately 80,000 objects spanning 5,000 years of world history.
-Its collection includes paintings, photographs, prints & drawings, textiles, architecture, and decorative arts.
+The museum features an encyclopedic collection of approximately 100,000 objects spanning 5,000 years of world history.
+Its collection includes paintings, photographs, prints and drawings, textiles, architecture, and decorative arts.
 There are collections of African art, art from Oceania and the Americas, and an especially strong collection of Asian art, called "one of the finest and most comprehensive Asian art collections in the country".
 The Asian collection includes Chinese architecture, jades, bronzes, and ceramics.

 The institute owns the Purcell-Cutts House, just east of Lake of the Isles.
 The house was designed by Purcell & Elmslie and is a masterpiece of Prairie School architecture.
 It was donated to the museum by Anson B. Cutts Jr., the son of its second owner.
 The house is available for tours on the second weekend of each month.